sbezugliy/trie-substring-search/README.md

     # Initialize trie
     trie = ACT::Trie.new(dictionary)
     # Parse text and receive array of all occurrences of words in texts with indexes of word in dictionary
-    trie.parse("he their them height have then their shelter") # WIP!
+    trie.parse("he their them height have then their shelter")
     # Get end vertex of word 'they'
     vertex = trie.get_child('t').get_child('h').get_child('e').get_child('y')
     # get array of indexes of word